+Impact of COVID-19

-The rapid development and fluidity of the COVID-19 virus make it difficult to predict the ultimate impact at this stage.
-In line with most experts, we believe that the impact of the virus outbreak will be material on the general economy and some central banks have already started to act by reducing interest rates and taking other measures.
-Undoubtedly, this will have some implications for the operations of the Group in the future, for example through impacting the supply chain to and from the mine and volatility in gold prices.
-Management is in the process of assessing the impact of COVID-19 on the Group, however, given the fluidity and significant volatility of the situation, it is not possible to quantify the impact at this stage.
+It is impossible to predict with certainty the final impact of COVID-19 at this stage.
+According to the opinion of most experts, we believe that the impact of the virus outbreak on the worldwide economy will be material.
+Accordingly, this might have negative impacts for the operations of the Group in the future.
+Management is constantly evaluating the impact of COVID-19, however, given the fluidity and volatility of the situation, it is not possible to make predictions on future outcomes.